-For patients with gynecomastia, usually only male breast reduction surgery will improve the problem.
+For patients with gynecomastia, usually only surgical treatment or male breast reduction surgery will improve the problem.

 No, it is possible for men to have gynecomastia in only one breast.
-It is, however, more common to experience this condition in both breasts.
+It is, however, more common to experience this condition in one or both breasts.

 Gynecomastia is extremely common, with up to 70% of all men experiencing it at some point in their lives.
 Most of the time, however, the excess tissue in the breasts is temporary.

-In younger males, time will generally rectify the issue.
+In severe cases in younger males, time will generally rectify the issue.
 In men in their 20s and beyond, strength training, cardiovascular exercise, and fat loss through consuming a healthy diet can help.
-When these solutions don’t help, male breast reduction surgery is an option.
+When these solutions don’t help, male breast reduction is an option.

-Do you have enlarged breast tissue that you would like to get rid of?
+Do you have enlarged breast tissue or excess chest fat that you would like to get rid of?

 Dr. Raj can help you determine if the cause of your excess chest tissue is gynecomastia vs fat.
+Dr. Raj can help answer any questions you may have about gynecomastia before and after expectations.
 For many patients, male breast reduction surgery can help you get your sleek physique back with minimal scarring.